 Clinical Psychology programs emphasize a scientific and competency-based study of mental disorders.
 They help people who are struggling with various mental health and behavioral issues.
 Clinical psychologists gain the skills to help make a difference through compassionate, professional support to help overcome their challenges.
-Students explore assessments and the important theories and practical applications of psychotherapy.
+Students of clinical psychology explore assessments and the important theories and practical applications of psychotherapy.
 The coursework prepares them to work as clinical psychologists in research, consulting, clinical practice, government settings, or doctoral-level programs.

 A typical master’s in clinical psychology may include courses like:

 - Behavioral Neuroscience